-Irish Pasties are a MUST in our family every St. Patrick’s Day.
-Butch and Dottie introduced Pasties to us about 20 years ago and we have been making them ever since.. even when it’s not St. Patrick’s Day!
-Irish Pasties are roast and potato filled flaky pastry that is drizzled with or dipped in a savory roast beef gravy.
-They are seriously to die for.
+Irish Pasties are a tradition in our family every St. Patrick’s Day.
+The Donovans introduced pasties to us about 20 years ago and we have been making them ever since, even when it’s not St. Patrick’s Day!

 Our sister Elise married into the Donovan family years ago and learned some amazing Irish traditions and recipes that she has generously shared with all of us.
 These Irish Pasties quickly became a traditional recipe that we all love to make on St. Patrick’s Day.
 Although, I have to admit, these are WAY too good to make only once a year and we end up making them almost every time we cook up a roast.